WaveGuide Mode Visualizer

 I shared with him some screenshots from my side and told him, he needs to install certain packages before he can run that.
 When he did that, this is what he was looking at …

 I never wanted to bring this simple thing into my writing, until I hit the tip of an iceberg.
-I was browsing through all the old stuff, and when I stumbled upon this petty thing, the muses of science and philosophy knocked on my door.
+I was browsing through all the old stuff, and when I stumbled upon this, I thought I would record this for the posterior.
 They started speaking to me about something I missed but I couldn’t comprehend.
-What can I say?
-I missed the miss I guess?

-It was saddening that such a sudden surge in inspiration goes uncomprehended and irrecoverable, then when I also looked at the email correspondence I had with my prof, the muses spoke back, only this time very clearly.
+It was saddening that such a sudden surge in inspiration goes uncomprehended and irrecoverable, then when I also looked at the email correspondence I had with my professor, the muses spoke back, only this time very clearly.
 They made me realize the fact that theory is like poetry, it floats in our minds and not ourselves.
-The calculations and hard effort to realistically simulate the whole thing inside a computer hold the key to further understanding.
-This is it.
-This made my track clear for me, I understood that the first experimentation ground for theoretical physics is simulations.
+The calculations and hard effort to realistically simulate the whole thing inside a computer may further enhance our understanding.
+I understood that the first experimentation ground for theoretical physics is simulations.
 This is where I departed to look into some serious topics to dwell in.
-Loop Quantum Gravity, Cosmic Microwave Background Radiation, String Theory, Lattice Gauge Theory and a few more popped up.
-If you know me in person, you know that I’m obsessed with the concept of time as it appears in physics, philosophy and theology.
+Cosmic Microwave Background Radiation, Lattice Gauge Theory and a few more popped up.
+If you know me in person, you know that I’m obsessed with the concept of time as it appears in physics and philosophy.
 It makes me not sleep and dig for more.

 The simulation exercise has also given me ground and reason to keep moving forward the way I see things.
 I hope in future if I revisit this article again, I would have learnt more about the time.